xMOROx/RolePolicy/README.md

   mvn clean compile exec:java
 ```

-You need no provide path to a file with valid json format or choose `default` to use the default file.
+You need to provide path to a file with valid json format or choose `default` to use the default file.

 Some of defined files are in `src/main/resources/examples` folder.

 ## Tests